Kalan-Lab/lsaBGC/README.md

 ## Acknowledgements:

 We would like to thank members of the Kalan lab, Currie lab, Kwan lab, Anantharaman, and Pepperell labs at UW Madison for feedback on the development of lsaBGC.

+## Feedback:

+Issues or suggestions for new features / changes to approaches?
+Please create an issue/ticket on GitHub issues and let us know!

 ## License: